lukasnxyz/learn-ml/README.md

 ### Machine-Learning-Practice
 This is a repo for my practice in machine learning.
-I plan on making a machine learning library in C called `libml` and make it an evergrowing project and write papers about it, but that is still far from even barely working.
-For now, this is just basic ml implemented with linear algebra.
+For now, this is just basic ml implemented with numpy linear algebra.

-#### Quick Start
+#### Ideas/Todo
+- Understand linear algebra and calculus applications in machine learning
+- Gender guessing based on height and weight in Python
+- Python neural network class to use for other things
+- Machine learning library in C

+#### Step by step what to learn

 #### Notes
 - https://machinelearningmastery.com/start-here/#getstarted